SunnyPharma

 No out-of-pocket creditIt does not count toward the annual Part D out-of-pocket cap, so it never “caps out.”

-No Extra HelpThe low-income subsidy (Extra Help) cannot be applied — even a $5–10 copay member pays the full $50.
+No Extra Help, no couponsThe low-income subsidy (Extra Help) cannot be applied, and manufacturer coupons can’t reduce the $50 further — even a $5–10 copay member pays the full $50.

 Ends Dec 31, 2027Coverage is temporary.
 There’s no guaranteed Part D coverage after that yet, and weight regain after stopping is common.